ptv-logistics/Log4ALA/README.md

  <b>dcEndpointApiVersion</b></br>
  The dce api version - default is 2023-01-01.</br>
  <b>userManagedIdentityClientId</b></br>
- The Client ID of the assigned user managed identity which is **only** required for **containerized** Azure App/Function Service with enabled Manged Identity.</br>
+ The **optional** Client ID of the assigned user managed identity which can be set if needed for containerized or standard Azure App/Function Service with enabled user assigned identity.</br>
+ <b>msiLogin</b></br>
+ The should be true in case of containerized or standard Azure App/Function Service with enabled system assigned identity. - default is false</br>
  <b>msiEndpointEnvName</b></br>
- The **optional** msi endpoint environment variable name if userManagedIdentityClientId is set - default is MSI_ENDPOINT</br>
+ The **optional** msi endpoint environment variable name which can be changed if needed but only if msiLogin=true and/or userManagedIdentityClientId is set - default is MSI_ENDPOINT (if not available fallback to the newer env var IDENTITY_ENDPOINT)</br>
  <b>msiSecretEnvName</b></br>
- The **optional** msi secret environment variable name if userManagedIdentityClientId is set - default is MSI_SECRET</br>
+ The **optional** msi secret environment variable name which can be changed if needed but only if msiLogin=true and/or userManagedIdentityClientId is set - default is MSI_SECRET (if not available fallback to the newer env var IDENTITY_HEADER)</br>
  <b>msiIdentityHeaderName</b></br>
- The **optional** msi identity header name if userManagedIdentityClientId is set - default is X-IDENTITY-HEADER</br>
+ The **optional** msi identity header name which can be changed if needed but only if msiLogin=true and/or userManagedIdentityClientId is set - default is X-IDENTITY-HEADER</br>
  <b>msiApiVersion</b></br>
- The **optional** msi api version if userManagedIdentityClientId is set - default is 2019-08-01</br>
+ The **optional** msi api version which can be changed if needed but only if msiLogin=true and/or userManagedIdentityClientId is set - default is 2019-08-01</br>

 ### Changed Behaviour